yzRobo/RoboBetBot/README.md

 ## License

+**GPL-3.0** - This ensures CardCast remains free and open source forever.

+Key points:
+- Free to use for any purpose
+- Modify and distribute freely
+- Must keep source code open
+- Include license in distributions

-ISC License - See LICENSE file for details
+See [LICENSE](LICENSE) file for full details.

 ## Support